Jardo72/AWS-Sandbox/Terraform-Sandbox/Loops-Conditions/README.md

 # Demonstration of Terraform Loops and Conditions
 Simple demonstration of Terraform loops and conditions.
 For the sake of simplicity, this configuration only creates several IAM users.
+This configuration involves only single input variable with default value - it is used to demonstrate the for loop.
+Therefore, there is not `.tfvars` file.
+AWS region is also hard-coded in the [main.tf](./main.tf) file.
+In fact, the significance of the region is minimal for this configuration as IAM resources are global.